oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

-In order to compute such primitive embeddings of a lattice `M` into a lattice `L`, one first compute the possible genera for the orthogonal of `M` in `L` (after embedding), and for each lattice `N` in such a genus, one compute isomorphism classes of *primitive extensions* of $M \perp N$ modulo $\bar{O}(N)$ (and $\bar{O}(M)$ in the case of classification of primitive sublattices of `L` isometric to `M`).
+In order to compute such primitive embeddings of a lattice `M` into a lattice `L`, one first compute the possible genera for the orthogonal of `M` in `L` (after embedding), and for each lattice `N` in such a genus, one computes isomorphism classes of *primitive extensions* of $M \perp N$ modulo $\bar{O}(N)$ (and $\bar{O}(M)$ in the case of classification of primitive sublattices of `L` isometric to `M`).